-After a thorough review of the grievance, the committee shall have five (5) business days to render a written decision to the Associate Vice President for Student Affairs.
-The Associate Vice President for Student Affairs shall review the recommendation and make a written recommendation.
+After a thorough review of the grievance, the committee shall have five (5) business days to render a written decision to the Associate Vice President for Student Affairs shall review the recommendation and make a written recommendation.
 The decision will be communicated within ten (10) business days to the faculty, staff, or student that filed the grievance or the appeal.
 The decision of the Associate Vice President for Student Affairs shall be final.